Hydra: Unifying Document Retrieval and Generation in a Single Vision-Language Model: Training

-Each sample consists of a text query paired with a positive document page image.
-All datasets are publicly available for research use.
-Evaluation uses the test split of \texttt{vidore/colpali\_train\_set}.
+Each sample consists of a text query paired with a positive document page image; all datasets are publicly available for research use.
+After filtering null-query rows in the multilingual set, the concatenated training mix contains 760{,}984 pairs. \ours{}-0.8B is trained on the \texttt{vidore/colpali\_train\_set} split only (118{,}195 pairs) as a smaller-scale instantiation of the same recipe.
+Evaluation uses the test split of \texttt{vidore/colpali\_train\_set} plus the ViDoRe V1/V2/V3 MTEB suites.